 Providing Support through the MUFG NFUAJ East Japan Earthquake Recovery and Scholarship Fund

-MUFG and Bank of Tokyo-Mitsubishi UFJ (the Bank), in cooperation with, the National Federation of UNESCO Associations in Japan (NFUAJ), established the MUFG NFUAJ East Japan Earthquake Recovery and Scholarship Fund in April 2011.
+MUFG and MUFG Bank (the Bank), in cooperation with, the National Federation of UNESCO Associations in Japan (NFUAJ), established the MUFG NFUAJ East Japan Earthquake Recovery and Scholarship Fund in April 2011.
 For up to 15 years, the fund will be working with local schools in operating a scholarship program and holding various support projects for orphaned students (children who lost one or both of their parents as a result of the earthquake or tsunami) from elementary through high school.
 The fund is expected to grow to around ¥3 billion.

 At the start of the program, each student is awarded ¥100,000 and subsequently awarded ¥20,000 every month until high school graduation.
 Since the program was introduced, 1,500 students have so far received scholarships.
 The program offered its final round of new scholarships to children who entered elementary school in FY 2014, and these scholarships will continue until those students have graduated from high school in 2026.